 Summary: IEA annotation from InterPro protein signature IPR017328 (Sirtuin class I domain).
 HST2 requires NAD as essential cofactor.

 Reason: HST2 absolutely requires NAD as a cofactor for its deacetylase activity.
 Multiple structural studies demonstrate NAD binding in the conserved sirtuin NAD-binding pocket.
 The Km for NAD is approximately 10.2 uM, indicating physiologically relevant binding affinity.
+This is a valid cofactor binding annotation but the core molecular function is NAD-dependent lysine deacetylation.

 Supporting Evidence: